esposem/Kernel_UDP/README.md

 On server, the server port and message length can be specified as module parameters when loading the module: <br> `sudo insmod udp_server.ko port=3000 len=49`

+<b> Warning: </b> Message length of both server and client should be equal, otherwise the receiver could get a truncated message.

 ## run.sh
 To fasten the loading / unloading of modules, I also created a script `run.sh`.
 This script calls `make`, `insmod`,